will vetements start a mass creative exodus to zurich?

 Last month, Demna and Guram Gvasalia, the head designer and CEO of Paris's most influential avant-garde brand, Vetements, announced they would be relocating the design collective to Zurich, a city without a high-profile fashion presence.
 "Paris kills creativity.
 Its environment with the 'bling bling' is destructive.
 I'm done with the whole showing-off in fashion and the superficial glamor," Guram told Swiss paper Tages Anzeiger.
 "Taxes are obviously another reason for the move," he added.

 Geography might have something to do with it.
 Zurich is closer to Central Europe and Italy than it is to the Western Europe's fashion capitals.
-Perhaps this is the break the collective is looking for: away from London and Paris and closer to the rebellious youth culture of the new east.
+Perhaps this is the break the collective is looking for: away from London and Paris and closer to the rebellious youth culture of Russia, and the Gvasalias' native Georgia?

 Zurich, the industrial capital of Switzerland and its largest city, is also routinely voted one of the best cities in the world for quality of life.
 It is an hour's flight from most other major cities in Europe.
 And it has a rich history of cultivating artistic exploration.
-The Dada movement was founded in the city in 1916, when the First World War was destroying much of the rest of Europe.
-Neutral Switzerland, and specifically Zurich, became a gathering place of exiles, and a centre of the European avant-garde.
+The Dada movement was founded in the city in 1916, when the First World War was destroying much of Europe.
+As as result, many artists and intellectuals made their way to neutral Switzerland.
+At that time, Zurich, a gathering place of exiles, became a center of the European avant-garde.

 Zurich might be the only city in the world where, in a single building, national institutions and major art galleries coexist and present world-class contemporary art.
 If Paris kills creativity, Zurich fosters it.